Travel insurance for South Africa

 Road safety

 The landscapes of South Africa are beautiful, and hiring a rental car can be a great way to get around, but taking to the road doesn’t come without risk.
 You should avoid driving at night and watch for poor road conditions and speeding drivers.
 You should also be prepared for some delays, since planned power outages happen pretty often.
-You’ll also need a valid Australian driver’s license to be able to drive your rental car around.
+You’ll also need a valid Australian driver’s license to be able to drive your rental car.

 Visa requirements